xuchen66/sphinx-emdocs/source/serialEM-note-speed-speed-speed.rst

 Here, I asked stage to relax only at final round of iteration.
 If you use this function, you should update it to include this nice feature.

 Alternatively, we can also directly move stage backwards after ResetImageShift.
-This can be more accurate for final target postion.
+This can be more accurate for final target position.

 .. code-block:: ruby